M. Kontsevich's graph complexes and universal structures on graded symplectic manifolds: Stable deformations of symplectic Lie -algebroids

-Although it is outside of the scope of the present paper to address the quantization problem for Courant algebroids, we note that some insights can be gained from the classification of graph cocycles in $H^\bullet(\fGC_3)$: \be \item $H^1(\fGC_3)=\mathbf{0}$: {\it The existence of universal formality morphisms for Courant algebroids is unobstructed.} \item $H^0(\fGC_3)=\corps$: {\it The space of universal formality morphisms for Courant algebroids is of dimension $1$. } \ee In other words, the first statement asserts that, given a dg Lie algebra $\Dpolyd{(2)}$ such that $H^\bullet(\Dpolyd{(2)})$ is isomorphic to $\Tpolyd{(2)}$ as a graded Lie algebra and a quasi-isomorphism of complexes $\mathcal U_1:\Tpolyd{(2)}\iso\Dpolyd{(2)}$ given by universal formula, then the ``HKR-type'' map $\mathcal U_1$ can always be prolongated to a full universal \Lieinf quasi-isomorphism $\mathcal U:\Tpolyd{(2)}\iso\Dpolyd{(2)}$.
-Recall that such reasoning constituted the initial rationale behind the introduction of the graph complex $\fGC_2$ in \cite{Kontsevich1997}.
-However, in this case, it is a hard open conjecture that $H^1(\fGC_2)=0$ so that M. Kontsevich had to rely on different methods in order to prove his formality theorem for Poisson manifolds.
-On the contrary, for Courant algebroids, it is straightforward to show the rigidity of the $2$-Schouten algebra $(\Tpolyd{(2)},\brdot_S)$ -- at least in the stable setting -- so that one can use the original Kontsevich approach to prove a formality theorem for Courant algebroids.
 From the second statement, we learn that such morphism is not unique, but rather that formality morphisms form a $1$-dimensional space.
-Consequently, there should exist a one-parameter family of stable universal quantization maps for Courant algebroids\footnote{As in the Poisson case, some Courant algebroids are insensitive to deformations so that their associated quantum class is unique \ie independent of the parameter.
-This can be shown to be the case of {\it exact} Courant algebroids (see \eg \cite{Jurco2016} for a definition) which are insensitive to the triangular deformation defined by \eqref{HamiltonianflowCA1}-\eqref{HamiltonianflowCA2}. }.
-This is again in sharp contrast with the Poisson case for which $H^0(\fGC_2)$ is infinite-dimensional (being isomorphic to the Grothendieck--Teichm\"{u}ller Lie algebra $\grt_1$) and thus the space of formality morphisms (and consequently also the one of universal quantization maps for Poisson manifolds) forms an infinite-dimensional space (in bijective correspondence with the space of Drinfel'd associators).
-It would nevertheless be desirable to witness some incarnation of the Grothendieck--Teichm\"{u}ller Lie algebra\footnote{Or equivalently, to yield a {\it non-trivial} de Rham field theory, in the sense of Remark 7.1.2 in \cite{Merkulov2019}. } within the ``Courant world''.
-In the companion paper \cite{Morand2019}, it will be argued that such incarnation can be made possible by replacing the full graph complex $\fGC_3$ with the subgraph complex $\fGCor_3\subset\dfGC_3$ spanned by acyclic or \textbf{oriented} graphs.
-Moving from the stable to the oriented setting will yield a deformation theory for Courant algebroids closer to the Poisson case in which the Grothendieck--Teichm\"{u}ller group plays a non-trivial classifying rôle.
+Consequently, there should exist a one-parameter family of stable quantization maps for Courant algebroids\footnote{As in the Poisson case, some Courant algebroids are insensitive to deformations so that their associated quantum class is unique \ie independent of the parameter.
+This can be shown to be the case of {\it exact} Courant algebroids [see \eg \cite{Jurco2016} for a definition] which are insensitive to the triangular deformation defined by \eqref{HamiltonianflowCA1}. }.
+This is again in sharp contrast with the Poisson case for which $H^0(\fGC_2)$ is infinite-dimensional (being isomorphic to the Grothendieck--Teichm\"{u}ller Lie algebra $\grt_1$) and thus the space of formality morphisms (and consequently also the one of stable quantization maps for Poisson manifolds) forms an infinite-dimensional space (in bijective correspondence with the space of Drinfel'd associators).